DutrieuxLU/ssh-grades/README.md

 ## Hey guys, my name is Lukas (ldutrie@purdue.edu), let me know if this tool helped you at all.

-⭐ Star the repository on GitHub.
+⭐ Star the repository on GitHub, and follow me!
 This is the easiest way to show your appreciation and helps others discover the project.
-Dependencies

 ## Dependencies